 The YMCA of Greater New York is hosting a virtual roundtable series to discuss racial inequities and promote social justice in our communities — and the action that we as individuals, organizations, and communities must take for change.

 Understanding the Inequities in the Justice System

-Please join us and our panel of expert in our 4th Virtual Round Table to address Racial Inequities in the Justice System.
-Please join this important dialogue to learn what racial inequities exists in our justice system and what we as individuals, organizations and communities can do to make change.
-Register here today!
+On October 27, a panel of experts discussed and addressed Racial Inequities in the Justice System.
+Please watch this important dialogue to learn what racial inequities exists in our justice system and what we as individuals, organizations and communities can do to make change.